fugu-chop/launch_school/daily_logs/6_daily_log_feb2021.md

 __*Thoughts*__<br/>
 More revision today.
 I didn't feel too bad about writing out my answers.
 They could be shorter, but I can type fairly quickly, and recall most of the important points to write down.
 I'm getting closer to the written assessment, I feel.
 I also made a breakthrough in understanding what it means for the state of objects to be unique - it's not necessarily the values assigned to instance variables that need to be unique; it's more that the objects **don't share state between other instances of the same class**.

+##### 07/02/21 (Sun)
+__*Concepts covered*__<br/>
+- Revision
+  - Writing answers practice

+__*Time spent*__<br/>
+174 minutes

+__*Thoughts*__<br/>
+Finished off the second round of written answers practice.
+I feel decent about them, although I still have a few edge case points of information that I need to include in my answers.
+I think I will definitely need the pre-written code snippets I have for the actual test though - I feel like it's too time consuming to write these alongside detailed explanations of principles.